greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

     :   Required when `TRANSFORM` is specified.
 Specifies the location of the transformation configuration file that is specified in the `TRANSFORM` parameter, above.

     MAX\_LINE\_LENGTH
     :   Optional.
-An integer that specifies the maximum length of a line in the XML transformation data passed to `gpload`.
+Sets the maximum allowed data row length in bytes.
+Default is 32768.
+Should be used when user data includes very wide rows (or when `line too long` error message occurs).
+Should not be used otherwise as it increases resource allocation.
+Valid range is 32K to 256MB.
+The upper limit is 1MB on Windows systems.

     FORMAT
     :   Optional.
 Specifies the format of the source data file\(s\) - either plain text \(`TEXT`\) or comma separated values \(`CSV`\) format.
 Defaults to `TEXT` if not specified.
 For more information about the format of the source data, see [Loading and Unloading Data](../../admin_guide/load/topics/g-loading-and-unloading-data.html).